service-mesh-performance/service-mesh-performance/CONTRIBUTING.md

 ### Set up your development environment

- Note: Windows users can run Jekyll by following the [Windows Installation Guide](https://jekyllrb.com/docs/installation/windows/) and also install Ruby Version Manager [RVM](https://rvm.io) - a command-line tool which allows you to easily install, manage and work with multiple ruby environments on your local machine.
-Alternatively, if you're running Windows 10, update to version 1903 Build 18362 or higher.
-You can also shift to Windows Subsystem for Linux [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+Note: Windows users can run Jekyll by following the [Windows Installation Guide,](https://jekyllrb.com/docs/installation/windows/) for Jekyll.
+This includes installing the Ruby Version Manager [RVM](https://rvm.io) - a command-line tool that allows you to easily install, manage, and work with multiple ruby environments on your local machine.
+ Alternatively, if you are running Windows 10, you may install the Windows Subsystem for Linux:
+-  [WSL1](https://docs.microsoft.com/en-us/windows/wsl/install-win10)  for Windows build version 1607 or higher.
+-  [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10#update-to-wsl-2) for Windows build version 1903 or higher.
+After successfully installation, proceed with the following [steps](https://jekyllrb.com/docs/installation/windows/#installation-via-bash-on-windows-10) to run Jekyll on WSL.

 ## <a name="contributing-docs">Documentation Contribution Flow</a>